electronicayciencia/wPi_soft_i2c/README.md

 ## See also

-[El bus I2C a bajo nivel](http://electronicayciencia.blogspot.com/) (Spanish).
-Extensive description of this code in spanish.
-Not yet
+[El bus I2C a bajo nivel](http://electronicayciencia.blogspot.com/2017/02/el-bus-i2c-bajo-nivel.html) (Spanish).
+Extensive description of this code.

 ## Authors